WICG/aom/explainer.md

 relationship between a container element (like a listbox) and its active child, or **`labelFor`**, which expresses a relationship between a label and the control that it labels.

+Note on synchronous updates: Accessing a property of an accessible node should not trigger style resolution or layout.
+Properties should reflect the last time they were computed, and when a new layout happens the accessibility tree should reflect the changes at that time.

+It may make sense to have something similar to a mutation observer for the accessibility tree if developers need to watch for such changes.

 ### Modifying the accessibility tree